akaliutau/reactive-microservice/README.md

 # About

-Resource service is a simple microservice with purpose to provide a rudimentary CRUD API to PERSON database
+Resource service is a simple microservice with purpose to provide a rudimentary CRUD API to PERSON database, which is used to hold the following data in each record:

+   id,
+   first_name,
+   last_name,
+   age,
+   favourite_color

 Main features: